nits2010/DataStructureAlgo/DSA_Pattern/Pattern 02_Two Pointers.md

         smallestDifference = targetDifference
       }
       //the second part of the followinf 'if' is to handle the smallest sum
-      //when we have more than one solution if(Math.abs(targetDifference) < Math.abs(smallestDifference) || (Math.abs(targetDifference) === Math.abs(smallestDifference) && targetDifference > smallestDifference)) {
+      //when we have more than one solutionMimicPQ if(Math.abs(targetDifference) < Math.abs(smallestDifference) || (Math.abs(targetDifference) === Math.abs(smallestDifference) && targetDifference > smallestDifference)) {
         //save the closest and the biggest difference smallestDifference = targetDifference